 I am also passionate about my teaching, and have developed courses at Wheaton that span the fields of international relations, political theory, and women’s and gender studies.
 In each of my classes, I seek to trace the origins of our political present in order to encourage my students to think deeply about who we are, how we got here, and where we can go – both as individuals and as members of larger political communities.

 You can find my Curriculum Vitae (pdf) here.

-Political Theory: contemporary political theory; democratic theory; politics of popular culture; Foucaultian genealogy; Deweyan pragmatism; Critical Theory; history and philosophy of American political science; American political thought; politics of work; civic engagement
+Political Theory: contemporary political theory; democratic theory; politics of popular culture; Foucaultian genealogy; Deweyan pragmatism; feminist theory; Critical Theory; history and philosophy of American political science.

 International Relations: IR theory; power; popular culture and world politics; extra-statist conflict and protest; American international identity.